LiChiehLin/Okada_Slip_Inversion/Codes/Readme.md

 ```

 ### Case 3: 2 LOS displacements, 1 Green's function
-If you wish to only solve for fault slip at certain rake angle, please still input 2 Green's functions, just set the other one 0 when generating the Green's function
+If you wish to only solve for fault slip at certain rake angle, please still input 2 Green's functions, just set the `Slip` argument to 0 when generating the Green's function

 ---